8 Regression*

 ## F-statistic: 1.47e+03 on 1 and 99 DF, p-value: <2e-16

-Compare models (Null hypothesis: all treatments=models have the same effect).
-Note: This only works for nested models.
+We need a statistical test to compare all these nested models.
+The appropriate test is called ANOVA (analysis of variance) which is a generalization of the t-test to check if all the treatments (i.e., models) have the same effect.
+Important note: This only works for nested models.
 Models are nested only if one model contains all the predictors of the other model.

 anova(model1, model2, model3, model4)